 For more information on the flu, flu vaccines and other flu-related information, visit www.flu.gov.

 Everyone 6 months and older should receive a seasonal influenza vaccine this year and EVERY year, even if they got vaccinated last year.
-This year’s seasonal flu vaccine protects against H1N1, which caused so much illness in 2009, and also protects against 2 other influenza strains that are likely to circulate.
 People who get the flu vaccine protect themselves, and they also reduce their risk of spreading flu to others.
 By getting the flu shot you protect yourself, your family, and your community.
 The Flu Ends with U!